Posted on February 11, 2026 under

 Noatak Canoe

-Join Arctic Wild on a wilderness canoe trip in Gates of the Arctic National Park for ten days of canoeing, hiking and wildlife in Alaska’s biggest wilderness.
+Join Arctic Wild on a wilderness canoe trip in Gates of the Arctic National Park for ten days of canoeing, hiking, and wildlife viewing in Alaska’s biggest wilderness.
 This is canoe camping at its best, with fun paddling, great wildlife encounters, and endless hiking opportunities.
-There are few places in Alaska’s arctic where we so reliably…
+There are few places in Alaska’s Arctic where we so…

 Read More...